The Great Pit

 The biggest slide in the mine’s history

-The great collapse of 1687 is one of the most known events in Falun Mines history.
-The mine workers that it had started to sound strange and disturbing in the rock.
-And sure enough, during the Midsummer weekend of 1687 the biggest slide ever occured.
-Below ground, rubble masses were found as far down as 350 metres under ground.
+The great collapse of 1687 is one of the most known events in Falun Mines’s history.
+The mine workers had started to sound strange and disturbing in the rock.
+And sure enough, during the Midsummer weekend of 1687 the biggest slide ever occurred.
+Below ground, rubble masses were found as far down as 350 meters underground.

 The Great Pit, with a circumference of 1,6 kilometers and a depth of 95 metres, was what appeared afterwards.
 The incident became known all over Sweden, and also in Europe, because not a single miner lost their life – they had been given time off to celebrate midsummer.

 Take a walk around the open pit and enjoy the view over Falun.
-You pass a series of historic buildings and with the help of the signs with QR-codes that are placed around the area, you can watch videos where our guides tells you about where you are.
+You pass a series of historic buildings and with the help of the signs with QR codes that are placed around the area, you can watch videos where our guide tells you about the place you are in.